chebbi603/ui-gen-dashboard/docs/react-Backend.md

    - Notes: Job status is retrieved via `GET /gemini/jobs/:jobId`.
 - `GET /gemini/jobs/:jobId`
   - Polls optimization job status every 5 seconds (UI) up to 60 seconds.
-  - Response: `{ status: 'active' | 'completed' | 'failed', result?: { contract: UserContract, explanation?: string }, error?: string }`
+  - Response: `{ status: 'active' | 'completed' | 'failed', result?: { contract: UserContract, originalSnapshot?: UserContract, explanation?: string }, error?: string }`
+  - `result.originalSnapshot` represents the exact baseline JSON used by the optimizer.
+The UI prefers this baseline for the "Original Contract" panel when present.
-  - When `status === 'completed'`, UI fetches fresh `GET /contracts/user/:userId` and displays side-by-side Original vs Optimized contracts and an optional LLM explanation.
+  - When `status === 'completed'`, UI fetches fresh `GET /contracts/user/:userId` and displays side-by-side Original vs Optimized contracts and an optional LLM explanation (which may include a textual diff).
   - When `status === 'failed'`, UI shows error banner with the backend-provided message.
   - On timeout (>60s without terminal state), UI shows a warning and the `jobId` for reference, with a Retry option.
    - Persistence & resume: UI stores `jobId` in `localStorage` as `optimizationJobId:{userId}` when starting or during polling.
 It automatically resumes polling on return if the job is still active.
 The stored key is cleared on completion or failure.